Independent Editorial Research · Updated April 2026

 Best Cloud ERP for Mid-Market Multi-Entity (2026)

-If you run a mid‑market group with 3–50 entities, your problem is not “which ERP has the nicest dashboard.”
+If you run a mid-market group with 3–50 entities, your problem is not “which ERP has the nicest dashboard.”
 Your problem is choosing a cloud ERP that can handle IFRS 10 / ASC 810 consolidation, intercompany eliminations, FX translation, and acquisitions for the next 5–7 years without forcing you into a disruptive replatform.
-At this scale, the wrong ERP choice does not just hurt user satisfaction; it shows up as extended close cycles, recurring audit findings, and duplicated projects when you eventually move to a structurally correct platform.

 This guide ranks the best cloud ERP for mid-market multi-entity groups in 2026 based on consolidation depth, intercompany automation, FX capability, scalability, and 5-year total cost — not on generic SMB features.
 It is written for CFOs and controllers who already know what IFRS 10 means; the aim is to show which architectures will hold structurally as your group grows.

-8–50 entities, cross‑border, multi‑subsidiary NetSuite OneWorld Purpose‑built multi‑subsidiary cloud ERP; strongest overall combination of consolidation, intercompany, FX, and scalability for mid‑market groups.
+Purpose-built multi-subsidiary cloud ERP; strongest overall combination of consolidation, intercompany, FX, and scalability for mid-market groups.

-3–15 entities, services-heavy, finance-led Sage Intacct Cloud financials with multi‑entity support; ideal when you need strong consolidation but not full ERP depth.
+Cloud financials with multi-entity support; ideal when you need strong consolidation but not full operational ERP depth.

-Best recommendation:
+Best recommendations:

 • If you are 8–50 entities with cross-border operations, NetSuite OneWorld is the structurally correct cloud ERP in 2026.